-During the twenty-six week period ended February 24, 2018, equity warrants were converted for 20,096 shares of common stock and 70,582,573 shares of common stock were issued and outstanding at February 24, 2018.
+During the thirty-nine week period ended May 26, 2018, equity warrants were converted for 20,096 shares of common stock, and at May 26, 2018 70,582,573 shares of common stock were issued and outstanding.
 Please refer to Note 11 regarding the treatment of stock-based compensation and restricted stock units.